 An Employment Contract in Indonesia can have two different time frames: specified and unspecified [article 56].
 The Employment Contract for a specified term period is done for a maximum 2 years, and can be extended for another 1 year.
 The agreement’s duration mostly depends on the scope and completion of the job, but not limited to it. [article 59(4)] The employment contract with an unspecified term period requires an initial probation period, which by law has to be no longer than 3 months. [article 60(1)]

 For a future employee, there are a lot of things to pay attention to when signing a contract.
 This includes counting different requirements for an Indonesian and foreign employee in Indonesia.

 - Annual Leave – (counting a total of 12 days starting after 1 year of work in the company, excluding probation period)

 - Maternity Leave – (total of 3 months period)

 - Holiday Leave and other Leaves

 The companies that take responsibility when hiring new staff have to include pinpoints in the agreement that will secure the position of the new staff member, besides the one above mentioned:

-In order to be legally binding by The Indonesian Law, employment contracts need to be drafted in the Indonesian language, with English offered as a second option – if the employee is a foreigner.
+In order to be legally binding, employment contracts need to be drafted in the Indonesian language, with English offered as a translation – should one or more parties be foreigners.

-Be sure to have the agreement duly stamped after all details are verified with an Indonesian Materai Stamp.
+Be sure to have the agreement duly stamped after details are verified with an Indonesian Stamp Duty.